JestonBlu/Pi-Cluster/README.md

 # Assembly

-1) Assemble the pi's and case.
-(I only used 3 of the 4 levels since I bought 3 pi's)
+1) Assemble the pi's and case. (shown are 3 pi's, but i ended up added a 4th RPI 2b)
 ![](images/img01.jpg)
 ![](images/img03.jpg)